leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-admin.md

 ### Enable :
-If &quot;Yes&quot; is selected, Notify Transportation by delivery number is Enabled.
+If &quot;Yes&quot; is selected, Notify Transportation by delivery number is enabled in the frontend on selecting the Notify (Delivery Note) available globally.

 If &quot;No&quot; is selected, Notify Transportation by delivery number is Disabled.

 ### Realtime API call for notify PO:
 If &quot;Yes&quot; is selected, API calls are processed realtime.
 If &quot;No&quot; is selected, API calls are processed via CRON.
+When Notify by delivery note cron is executed, PPS001MI/NotifyDelNot call is made for all the lines with given delivery note number.

 <kbd>
 <img alt="metrics display" src="../../images/usermanual/cron-notifyByDel-settings.png">